Statement of Problem

 As compared to renting an apartment, dorm life is a relative bargain.
 But for college students, it's an expense they didn't have when they were living back home with their parents.
 At most campuses, textbooks, parking, health expenses, laundry, hygiene and other essential expenses stack up quickly.
 Students cut down the amount of food they eat and/or resort to typically cheaper, unhealthy options to make room in their budgets.

 - No options for affordable, healthy meals after hours (when many students study)

 - Reliable transportation off-campus is unavailable (students may not have money for Uber)

 - Cannot afford a meal plan

-- UEP office has offered/initiated special programs which includes meal cards to access the dining halls on campus
+- Distribute meal cards to access the dinning halls on campus

-- We provide healthy snack options for students in our office.
+- Provide health snack options for students in our office

-- UEP office serves as the UH point of contact for monthly visits from TX Health and Human Service and Food Bank representative to assist students dealing with some form of food insecurity.
+- Serves as the UH point of contact for monthly visits from TX Health and Human Services and Food Bank representative to assist students deal with some form of food insecurity